Table of Contents

 • Ethernet - choose Ethernet, and set overhead 44 (mpu 84).

-• If unsure - it's better to overestimate, choose Ethernet, and set overhead 44 (mpu 96).
+• If you are unsure, it's better to overestimate, choose Ethernet, and set overhead 44 (mpu 96).

 4. Click Save & Apply.